Meet Connie Stark

 Living With Purpose, Not Despite Challenges

-From 1988 to 2006, Connie lived through wheelchairs, crutches, and canes, determined to walk without assistance, with no roadmap for what healing and recovery might look like.
+From 1988 to 2006, Connie lived through wheelchairs, crutches, and canes, determined to walk without assistance, without a roadmap for what healing and recovery might look like.
 Progress was slow, nonlinear, and often invisible to anyone but her.
 Still, she kept going.

-Connie lives with permanent nerve damage and chronic pain that takes on many different daily dimensions.
-Yet the adventure of life and action has never left her spirit.
-She walks strong, runs 5Ks, hikes, skydives, travels, and takes on adventurous challenges because they reconnect her to a core truth she has lived by for decades:
+She lives with permanent nerve damage and chronic pain that takes on many daily dimensions.
+Yet the adventure of life has never left her spirit.
+She walks strong, runs 5Ks, hikes, skydives, travels, and takes on challenges because they reconnect her to a core truth she has lived by for decades:

 If she can, she will.

-Each adventure opens new pathways of feeling limitless, of reconnecting to her best self, not because pain disappeared, but because purpose remained.
+Each adventure opens new pathways of feeling limitless, not because pain disappeared, but because purpose remained.

 This isn’t an overcoming story.
-It’s about purpose, persistence, and being present in what is, not what was or what might be.
+It’s about persistence, presence, and choosing to live fully in what is, not what was or what might be.
 The question guiding her isn’t comparison to others.
 It lives within her own spirit:

 Can I be better than I was yesterday?